fedef17/CO2_cool_fort/README.md

 ## Library

 The code is organized in a library (in directory source/modules/) that can be included in a more sophisticated model.
-The main subroutine is CO2_NLTE_COOL, inside module file co2cool.f90.
+The subroutine to be called is CO2_NLTE_COOL, inside module file co2cool.f90.

 ## Inputs